Stork-Oracle/stork-external/chains/evm/contracts/stork_fast/README.md

 ### Deploy on-chain

 1. Configure your `hardhat.config.ts` with the desired network.
+2. Update the `ignition/parameters.json` file with the desired signer address and verification fee in wei.
-2. Run `npx hardhat --network <network> deploy` to deploy the contract.
+3. Run `npx hardhat --network <network> deploy` to deploy the contract.
-3. Deployment will be saved in the `deployments` directory.
+4. Deployment will be saved in the `deployments` directory.